The Best Pumpkin Science Activities that will Engage Your Kids

 If you have time to bake some fresh pumpkin….go for it.
 But, it’s super easy to just open a can of pumpkin for sampling.
 It’s fun to sample pumpkin seeds too.
 You can roast some fresh pumpkin seeds if you want, or you can get pepitas in the bulk food section of your grocery store.
 BTW….pepitas are great to have on hand for salads.

 I like to control chaos as much as possible, so I like to prep things in advance.
-You can prep samples in muffin liners…..
+You can prep samples in cupcake liners…..

 pumpkin taste test for preschool or kindergarten